Co-Founder and Director

 Erica continued dancing until university, when she fell in-love with Salsa dancing.
 From the moment she heard the energetic music and saw the couples nonverbally communicating on the dance floor, she was mesmerized by the lady’s ability to follow the guy’s lead.
 Determined to learn how to follow, she spent the next 5 years in a dance studio nearly every day.
 She went social dancing several times a week, took lessons from every instructor in San Diego, and attended international Salsa Congresses to take private lessons from world-renowned instructors.

 Erica spent 5 years with a professional dance company, Majesty in Motion, and performed on stages internationally.
 She co-directed the beginner dance teams and coached the trainees.
-She became passionate about teaching people how to dance Salsa.
+She spent her spare time assisting Juan-2-3 with his group classes and became passionate about teaching people how to Salsa dance.